epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 ## Poster session

-All poster presenters are asked to register via the Registration form, see above.
+All in-person poster presenters are asked to register via the Registration form by 15 March 2025, see above.
+Should you present only digital posters, please get in touch with the local organisers (petra.hermankova@cas.au.dk).

-Poster presenters received detailed info via email on 15 Feb.

 ### In-person posters
 If you present your poster in-person, you can also use the digital option, see below.